-My name is Thomas Bird Bear (Mandan, Hidatsa, & Arikara) and I am a Tribal Government Relations Specialist with the newly-formed VA Office of Tribal Government Relations (OTGR).
+My name is Thomas Bird Bear (Mandan, Hidatsa, & Arikara) and I am a Tribal Government Relations Specialist with the newly-formed VA Office of Tribal Government Relations.

-Our office was created in January of 2011 to connect with tribal leaders of federally-recognized Indian tribes, pueblos, bands, villages, and nations to better provide services and benefits for a unique population: American Indian/Alaska Native (AI/AN) Veterans.
+Our office was created in January, 2011 to connect with tribal leaders of federally-recognized Indian tribes, pueblos, bands, villages, and nations to better provide services and benefits for a unique population: American Indian/Alaska Native (AI/AN) Veterans.

-As the Specialist for the Southwest Region, my area of responsibility covers the tribes in six states (Arizona, Utah, New Mexico, Colorado, Texas, and Oklahoma) in carrying out the mission of OTGR.
+As the Specialist for the Southwest Region, my area of responsibility covers the tribes in Arizona, Utah, New Mexico, Colorado, Texas and Oklahoma in carrying out the mission of OTGR.

-Recently, from January 30 to February 2, 2012, I accompanied a recognized Veteran’s Service Organization (VSO), the American Legion, on site visits to tribal lands to learn more about health care issues and delivery of services for AI/AN Vets.
-The three individuals representing the National Headquarters of the American Legion were Ron Conley, Past National Commander (PNC), Verna Jones, Director of Veterans Affairs and Rehabilitation, and Marty Callaghan, Director of Media Relations.
+Recently, from Jan.
+30 to Feb.
+2, 2012, I accompanied the American Legion, on site visits to tribal lands to learn more about health care issues and delivery of services for AI/AN Vets.
+The three individuals representing the National Headquarters of the American Legion were Ron Conley, past national commander, Verna Jones, director of Veterans Affairs and Rehabilitation, and Marty Callaghan, director of media relations.
 In addition to the VSO representatives, I was accompanied by fellow VA employee Joann Ahlmeyer, Native American Program Coordinator for the Phoenix VA Health Care System, whose extensive knowledge of tribal nations contributed greatly to this important visit.

 During the three day journey we drove hundreds of miles from Albuquerque, NM and Phoenix, AZ, respectively, to offices within the exterior boundaries of the Navajo Nation, the Pueblo of Laguna, and the Pueblo of Santo Domingo in the states of Arizona and New Mexico.